rev-net/memo/memo.md

 2. Dispenses its unique tokens (henceforth $TOKENs) and optionally digital artifacts (NFTs) in return.
 3. The only way to access the dollar bills the machine has earned is to give it its $TOKENs back.

-Revnets enforces three main customizable rules that can be preset to change over time, but whose sequence is fixed once set:
+Revnets enforce three main customizable rules that can be preset to change over time, but whose sequence is fixed once set:

 - **$TOKEN price:** There is always a price at which the revnet is willing to issue new $TOKENs.
 If there exists an AMM offering a better rate than the $TOKEN issuance price, the revnet will instead forward inbound funds to the AMM.
 This price can be set to change over time at a customizable rate.
 - **$TOKEN split:** The purchase of $TOKENs can split some off to a privileged account.
 This split percent can be set to change over time at customizable intervals.